paralus/website/blog/2022-07-05-paralus-quickstart-gke/index.md

 The password recovery link generated while deploying Paralus is valid for `10 minutes`.
 For any reason if the link is expired, you can use the following code snippet to generate the recovery link for any user.

 > **Note:** Provide the email id of the user whose password you wish to retrieve.
-If you've set a username and password for the postgresql database, please replace `admindbpassword` and `admindbuser` with your values.
+Further, if you've set a username and password for the postgresql database, please replace `admindbpassword` and `admindbuser` with your values.

 ```bash
 export RELEASE_NAME=<HELM_RELEASE_NAME>